hajke-gu/text-mod/docs/pages/features.md

 ## Sorting
 You can choose what column to sort by.
 Do this by pressing “Sort By”.
-To reverse sorting order, simply press the button on top righ.
+To reverse sorting order, simply press the button in the top-right corner.
 This button is only available after sorting has been selected.
 <video controls muted width="768">
   <source src="{{ site.baseurl }}/assets/webms/sorting.webm" type="video/webm">
   <p>Your browser does not support webm files.</p>